alexandreaco/kamaji_quartz/model/README-Model.txt

 		Returns a Boolean value specifying whether the given email is found in the list of approved emails.

 function createUser()

+	This function adds a new user to the database.
+This populates Job Title, Address, Telephone, Fax, Office Hours, Biography, Research, Publications, and Personal information with default copy.

 	Input